 The Citizen Lab is an interdisciplinary research group at the Munk School of Global Affairs, University of Toronto, that investigates targeted digital espionage operations against civil society groups.
-We are dependent on the generous support of companies, like RiskIQ, to help us access and work with threat intelligence products for our research.
+We are dependent on the generous support of companies, like RiskIQ, to help us access and work with cyber threat intelligence products for our research.

 Citizen Lab has been making key discoveries with RiskIQ PassiveTotal since the beginning of the service in May 2014.
 PassiveTotal is essential to our investigative and research workflow, and recently, a search using PassiveTotal led to the discovery of NSO Group’s Pegasus malware and iOS 0day delivery infrastructure, as well as other malware, phishing, and disinformation campaigns in the Middle East, Latin America, and the Tibetan community.